-(2) Hostage-taking: To satisfy the hostage-taking requirement of Category A of the 2014 Referral, Claimant must show that Iraq (a) seized or detained her and (b) threatened her with death, injury or continued detention (c) in order to compel a third party, such as the United States government, to do or abstain from doing any act as an explicit or implicit condition for her release.
-Claimant satisfies this standard for the 27-day period from August 2, 1990, to August 28, 1990.
+(2) Hostage-taking: To satisfy the hostage-taking requirement of Category A of the 2014 Referral, Claimant must show that Iraq (a) seized or detained her and (b) threatened her with death, injury, or continued detention (c) in order to compel a third party, such as the United States government, to do or abstain from doing any act as an explicit or implicit condition for her release.
+Claimant satisfies this standard for the 31-day period from August 2, 1990, to September 1, 1990.

-(a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, her time in Kuwait following the Iraqi invasion can be divided into two periods: (i) between the Iraqi invasion on August 2, 1990 and the Iraqi government's formal closing of the borders on August 9, 1990; (ii) from that August 9th formal closing of the borders until Claimant escaped across the Jordanian border on August 28, 1990.

-From August 2, 1990, until Iraq formally closed its borders to foreign nationals on August 9, 1990, Iraq confined Claimant to hiding in Kuwait by threatening all U.S. nationals with immediate seizure and forcible detention.
-Although some foreign nationals did manage to leave Kuwait and/or Iraq during this period, Claimant could not reasonably be expected to have escaped.
-Iraqi authorities were forcibly detaining foreign nationals (including U.S. nationals) in Kuwait, relocating many to Baghdad against their will.
-Claimant understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being killed or forcibly detained if she had left her grandmother's home at this time.
-The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant in this situation in effect amounts to detaining her in her grandmother's residence.
-Iraq thus detained Claimant in her grandmother's residence from August 2, 1990, to August 9, 1990.
+(a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, her time in Iraq following the Iraqi invasion can be divided into three periods: (i) between the Iraqi invasion on August 2, 1990, and the Iraqi government's formal closing of the borders on August 9, 1990; (ii) from that August 9th formal closing of the borders until the August 28, 1990 announcement that women and minors could leave Iraq and Kuwait; and (iii) from that August 28th announcement until Claimant's departure on September 1, 1990.
+15 determined that Iraq detained U.S. nationals who were in Iraq during this period by threatening them with forcible detention.
+Although some foreign nationals did manage to leave Iraq during this period, Claimant could not reasonably be expected to have escaped.
+Iraqi authorities were forcibly detaining and confining foreign nationals (including U.S. nationals) in Kuwait and Iraq, relocating many to Baghdad against their will.
+Claimant understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being forcibly detained if she attempted to leave the country.
+The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant in this situation in effect amounts to detention.
+Iraq thus detained Claimant from August 2, 1990, to August 9, 1990.